LesleyLai/digital-garden/content/Opinions/scapegoats and silver bullets.md

 For example, [[object-oriented programming|OOP]] was seen as this all good thing years ago, but nowadays it is used to used as the scapegoats.
 Instead, [[functional programming|functional programming]] and [[data oriented design|data oriented design]] are replacing OOP as the "silver bullets" in the industry.

-I think this is an epitome of [[../Concepts/binary thinking|binary thinking]].
+I think this is an epitome of [[binary thinking|binary thinking]].
 Further, the actual progress made from those trends is probably far less than they proponents proposes.

 ## Related
 - [[Gartner hype cycle|Gartner hype cycle]]